Rosemary’s Baby (1968)

 Adapted from a novel by Ira Levin and directed by Roman Polanski, ‘Rosemary’s Baby’ is a psychological horror movie which can now be regarded as a cult classic of the horror genre.
 The centre of the story is a young couple – Guy and Rosemary Woodhouse (John Cassavetes and Mia Farrow).
 After the couple’s move to Bramford, a gothic complex of apartment buildings in New York, strange occurrences begin to take place, and their elderly neighbours’ friendliness becomes too suspicious.
 When Rosemary gets pregnant, suspicions about people around her start to escalate, and the final question becomes: what is the truth here, and what is just a figment of her imagination?

-In this movie, Polanski manages to do just this and much more.
+In this movie, Polanski manages to achieve this and much more.
 He builds the atmosphere of total uneasiness, discomfort and uncertainty, which is felt throughout the film, cleverly setting the right tone for the whole movie from the very first scenes, playing the eerie baby lullaby theme, featuring Mia Farrow’s voice.
-The atmosphere created in the movie’s key scenes is so full of doubt, wonder and apprehension, that it even manages to rival those found in Hitchcock productions, for example in ‘Vertigo’ (1958).
+The atmosphere created in the movie’s key scenes is so full of doubt, wonder and apprehension, that it even manages to rival those found in the Hitchcock productions, for example in ‘Vertigo’ (1958).
 Betrayal, game-playing, manipulation and an acute sense of fear create conditions of total desperation, hopelessness and isolation.
 Dream sequences are also executed masterfully in the film, and are truly impressive (they can even make David Lynch jealous).

 What is also striking about ‘Rosemary’s Baby‘ is how true it stays to the novel: every detail, dialogue and scene are seemingly incorporated, and every other paragraph in the novel is visually reproduced.
-By working closely with the author throughout the production, the director captures the spirit, atmosphere, the very soul of Ira Levin’s narrative.
-In that way, the success of the film can be partially attributed to the success of the book as the whole premise of the novel is fascinating and thought-provoking.
+By working closely with the author throughout the production, the director captures the spirit, atmosphere and the very soul of Ira Levin’s narrative.
+In that way, the success of the film can be partially attributed to the success of the book because the whole premise of the novel is fascinating and thought-provoking.
 This also means that the film may require multiple-viewings to spot all the clues elaborated in the book in order to get the full picture.
 This is also where lies the essence of Polanski’s masterful, pitch-perfect direction.
 Incidentally, ‘Rosemary’s Baby’ is the second of three films of Polanski which deal exclusively with horrors encountered in cities’ apartment buildings, the other two being ‘Repulsion’ (1965) and ‘The Tenant’ (1976).

 As it is customary for the films of that decade, ‘Rosemary’s Baby’ is also relatively long, and may appear a real “drag” for the viewer at times.
 However, seeing the movie in the light of films produced at that time, this can hardly constitute a fault.
 Moreover, although the narrative may appear slow-moving, the film never feels completely tiresome, and the viewer’s interest in the story is constantly maintained.
 The end of the film may also feel like a disappointment, but, probably, more so for those who have never read the book, than for those who have been already familiar with the story.